 - I don't see my question here.
 Who do I contact?

 Since our founding in 1869, every student has been touched by the generosity and vision of our community.
 From the land and buildings to the endowment, generations of generous families and individuals have created the school that serves today’s students.
 OES is an independent, 501(c)3 non-profit school and does not receive public funding.
-Like most independent schools, OES has two main fundraising areas: annual giving and capital campaigns.
+Like most independent schools, OES has two main fundraising areas: OES Fund and capital campaigns.

 - Tuition and fees cover about 89% of our school’s budget.
 Around $3,500 per student is needed every year to ensure our academic and extra-curricular programs are available and exceptional.
 These funds are raised from our endowment, the auction, and most importantly, contributions to the OES Fund.